 Does purified water have minerals?

 By definition, purified water does not necessarily mean it has minerals or not.
-When we refer to purified water, we are stating that the specific water supply is free from harmful contaminants.
+When we refer to purified water, we state that the specific water supply is free from harmful contaminants.
 But luckily for us, almost all water purifying solutions will leave the good minerals, and some systems will even add them back into the water supply in larger amounts.

 Can I use purified water in my CPAP machine?

 You certainly can do that if you wish.
 But is most common to use distilled water for CPAP and other sleep apnea machines.
 Distilled water has qualities that will oxygenize blood and therefore oxygenize the body.
-When using this with a CPAP machine, you will see these benefits along with your machine’s mask and straps staying cleaner for longer.
+Using this with a CPAP machine, you will see these benefits along with your machine’s mask and straps staying cleaner for longer.

 Does copper purify water?